Email FacebookTwitterMenu burgerClose thin

 What Are Annuities?

 You can buy the annuity in a lump sum or pay for it in regular installments, such as monthly or yearly.
-Your payment plan might allow you to start getting money either right away or on a specific date – for instance, once you reach retirement.
-You can also set up the payments that you receive in the form of monthly installments.
+Your payment plan might allow you to start getting money either right away or on a specific date, such as when you retire.
+You can also set up monthly installments.

-Variable annuities determine your payments based on their performances through sub-accounts, which is why they’re sometimes confused with mutual funds.
+Variable annuities determine your payments based on their performance through sub-accounts, which is why they’re sometimes confused with mutual funds.
 Sub-accounts also pool money together from investors to buy stocks and bonds.
-If the market tanks, your payouts will significantly drop.
-But if the market is doing well, you could get a higher payout than you would have gotten with a fixed annuity.
+If the market tanks, your payouts will significantly drop, but if the market does well, you could receive a higher payout than with a fixed annuity.

-A major advantage of annuities is that they guarantee you some kind of regular income, usually until death.
+A major reason to buy annuities is that they guarantee you some kind of regular income, usually until death.
 Without a paycheck, you may feel a little unsure of how you’ll be able to keep up with your current lifestyle.
-If you’re planning to stop working after you retire, this could give you a set amount of money to expect every month.
+If you plan to stop working after retirement, this can give you a set monthly income.

 Variable annuities are tax-deferred, which means you don’t need to start making income tax payments on the money in your variable annuity until you begin to receive distributions.
 The money you contribute to your annuity will grow tax-free.

-The downside to annuities is the high cost of fees.
+The downside to annuities are the high fees.
 Because of administrative fees and fund expenses, variable annuities can get costly.
-This might prompt you to seek out less expensive options with better returns.
+This might prompt you to seek out more affordable options with better returns.

 What Are Mutual Funds?